Keep your clothing fresh.

 Care for your topcoats and overcoats exactly as you would a suit.
 See above.

-● Begin by using a rag or brush to remove any dirt or dust.
+- Begin by using a rag or brush to remove any dirt or dust.
 Using a soft cotton cloth, apply a small amount of multi-purpose leather cream in small circular motions.
-For shoes with built up wax (you can tell if there is excess wax polish built up because it looks cracked, dry, and irregular to the rest of the color of the shoe) it may be necessary to put some energy and force into the motion to remove the buildup.
-Allow to dry for 4-5 minutes.
+For shoes with built-up wax (you can tell if there is excess wax polish built up because it looks cracked, dry, and irregular to the rest of the color of the shoe) it may be necessary to put some energy and force into the motion to remove the buildup.
+Allow drying for 4-5 minutes.
 The surface of the shoe should appear hazy.
 Use a polishing brush to remove the excess cream.